Eppo-exp/eppo-docs/docs/interpreting-experiments/cuped.md

 ## Overview
 When utilizing CUPED, Eppo automatically ingests event data of subjects in the 30 days prior to experiment start across specified metrics.
 CUPED works best for experiments with long-time users for whom many pre-experiment data points exist.
 It is less effective for newer users.

 Eppo uses a ridge regression model to predict subject level outcomes across all metrics.
 Relationships between every metric are taken into account to make predictions for other metrics.
-This allows you leverage variables with rich datasets to reduce variance for sparser data where pre-experiment datapoints might be lacking (for example, retention).
+This allows you to leverage variables with rich datasets to reduce variance for sparser data where pre-experiment datapoints might be lacking (for example, retention).

 ## Using CUPED on Eppo